-1) The student must submit the written file to the Committee six weeks prior to the date of the exam (for Archaeology students, this file must have already been signed off by the faculty advisor and one other committee member).
+1) The student must submit the written file to the Committee six weeks prior to the date of the exam.

 The advisor will meet with the student to transmit comments two weeks later.
 At this point, a decision is made as to whether the student can proceed with the exam and, if so, the date of the exam will be confirmed with the Graduate Division.